lqb2/lqb2.github.io/facilitation.md

 		<header class="major">
 			<h1>Facilitation</h1>
 		</header>
 		<p>Hi!
-I'm excited you're interested in working with me.
-Below are my pricing guidelines along with a bit of extra info and some words from recent clients.
-Please check this out and then let's get on the phone (or video is even better!) and see if I can support you or your organization in your work.
+I'm excited to support you or your organization in your work!
+Below are my pricing guidelines, some testimonials, my availability, and an abbreviated client list.
+Please check this out and then let's get on the phone (or video is even better!).
+Email is the best way to be in touch: lawrence@lqb2.co.
+Thanks and I'm looking forward to connecting.

 <hr class="major" />